xieyuschen/quic-example/3.packets-during-echo/README.md

 then will show the packet details.

 ## Tools discussion
-There are many popular tools to monitor the TCP network such as `wireshark`, `tcpdump`, `netstat` and so on.
+There are many popular tools to monitor the network such as `wireshark`, `tcpdump`, `netstat` and so on.
 As quic underlies the udp protocol, what we should do is to find a useful tool on UDP.
+### Linux networking tools
+- ss:
+  ss command is a tool that is used for displaying network socket related information on a Linux system.

-- wireshark.
+- tcpdump:
-Wireshark is an open-source software with a good GUI.
+  Tcpdump is a command line utility that allows you to capture and analyze network traffic going through your system.
+  It is often used to help troubleshoot network issues, as well as a security tool.

-- netstat.
+- nmap:
-Netstat integrates with the Linux administrator and can get manual by `man netstat` on ubuntu(can also visit the [website](https://linux.die.net/man/8/netstat).
-However, it's obsolete and is replaced by the more powerful tool `ss`.
+  Nmap is short for Network Mapper.
+It is an open-source Linux cmd-line tool that is used to scan IPs & ports in a nw & to detect installed apps.
+Nmap allows nw admins to find which devices r running on their nw, discover open ports & services, and detect vulnerabilities.

-- ss.
+- dig:
-`ss` is a more powerful tool than netstat.
-Prefer this tool on ubuntu.
+  Dig (Domain Information Groper) is a powerful cmd-line tool for querying DNS name servers.
+  It allows you to query info abt various DNS records, including host addresses, mail exchanges, & name servers.
+A most common tool among sysadmins for troubleshooting DNS problems.

+Linux provides many network tools, but if we want to take an eye on the packets the `tcpdump`.
 ## Analysis
+When use `ss` to see the packet details,